Slovenia Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay in Slovenia?
+How much income tax will I pay as an employee in Slovenia?

-Slovenia uses a progressive tax system with five income tax brackets ranging from 16% to 50%.
-Your tax rate depends on your income level: the first bracket starts at 16% on earnings up to EUR 9,210.26, increasing progressively to 50% on income above EUR 78,016.32.
-You'll also benefit from a general personal allowance of EUR 5,000, which reduces your taxable income before these brackets are applied.
+Slovenia uses a progressive tax system with five income tax brackets ranging from 16% on your first EUR 9,210.26 of taxable income up to 50% on income above EUR 78,016.32.
+Your actual tax depends on your gross salary minus social contributions and a general personal allowance of EUR 5,000, which reduces your taxable income.

 What are the social contributions I need to pay as an employee in Slovenia?

-As an employee in Slovenia, you pay several mandatory social contributions totaling approximately 23.6% of your gross income: pension and disability insurance (15.5%), health insurance (6.36%), unemployment insurance (0.14%), and parental insurance (0.1%).
+As an employee, you pay four main social contributions: pension and disability insurance (15.5%), health insurance (6.36%), unemployment insurance (0.14%), and parental insurance (0.1%), all calculated on your gross income.
 Additionally, you pay a fixed compulsory health contribution of EUR 420 per year, which is not deductible from your taxable income.

 Compare Slovenia with another country